FanMaker/Turducken/README.md

 FanMakerSDK.yinzid
 ```

+### Passing Custom Identifiers
-**Note**: It is also possible to pass arbitrary identifiers through the use of a dictionary.
+It is also possible to pass arbitrary identifiers through the use of a dictionary.
 This would be done in the same place as you would pass a standard custom identifier above, so please reference that section for more details.

 ```
 ...